bhavyabhagerathi/Customer-Segmentation-System/README.md

 * Acquisition & retention
 * Increases revenue & ROI
 ## Unsupervised Learning
-It involves traning of machine using information that is neother classified nor labelled and allowing the algorithm to act on that information without guidance.
+It involves traning of machine using information that is neither classified nor labelled and allowing the algorithm to act on that information without guidance.
 Types : Association, Clustering.
 ### K-means Algorithm
 K-Means Clustering is an unsupervised learning algorithm that is used to solve the clustering problems in machine learning or data science.
 K-means clustering is a widely used method for cluster analysis where the aim is to partition a set of objects into K clusters in such a way that the sum of the squared distances between the objects and their assigned cluster mean is minimized.